 Capitol bomb threat suspect appears in court, charged with threatening use of weapon of mass destruction

-Authorities have not determined a motive
+Authorities have not determined a motive.

 Capitol bomb threat suspect Floyd Ray Roseberry was charged Friday in connection with threatening to detonate an explosive near the Library of Congress, prompting multiple evacuations of nearby buildings and lockdowns.